- About Overview

 My research expertise

 Dr. Vogt currently is Health Sciences Clinical Professor at the University of California San Francisco School of Pharmacy and was awarded the 2004-2005 Presidential Chair.
-Her career spans positions within academia, clinical pharmacy practice, the pharmaceutical industry, health policy and planning, regulatory affairs and patient safety and advocacy.
+Her career spans positions within academia, clinical pharmacy practice, the pharmaceutical industry, health policy and planning, regulatory affairs, patient safety advocacy and well-being and resiliency education.

 Dr. Vogt served as Senior Fellow at The Institute for the Advancement of Community Pharmacy, She also served as Senior Fellow of the National Patient Safety Foundation at the American Medical Association and was a member of the Foundation’s pioneer founding team.
 She was the Vice President for Public Policy/Affairs for the National Pharmaceutical Council, a Washington DC think tank.
 She was a tenured professor at the University of Wisconsin and served in state and regional health planning capacities and practiced pharmacy in a variety of settings.